jhckragh/magetool/README.txt

 ## Known bugs ##

- * Overriding controllers and abstract classes is unsupported.
-(For details on how to do these things manually, see the community forum[4][5].)
+Overriding abstract classes is unsupported.
+(For details on how to do this manually, see the community forum[4].)

- * Creating multiple routers for a single module or editing existing routers is unsupported.

 ## Links ##